How to Start a Cover Letter for Teens

 How to write a cover letter

 It’s important to note that you will usually need to write a different cover letter for each job you’re applying for.
-For example, a cover letter for a Barista job most likely won’t highlight the same skills that one for a Sales Associate would.
-We recommend drafting a basic cover letter that highlights your basic skills and abilities, and tweaking it for each job you apply to.
+For example, a cover letter for a Barista job most likely won’t highlight the same skills that one for a Sales Associate job would.
+We recommend drafting a basic cover letter that highlights your basic skills and abilities, and customizing it for each job you apply to.

 Like the structure of an essay, cover letters typically have three parts: (1) an introduction, (2) a body paragraph or two, and (3) a closing.
 Use these three sections as a cover letter template to start yours: